Content Security Policy

 Using the UI

 To enable CSP in Jenkins, navigate to Manage Jenkins » Security, and look for the section Content Security Policy.
 By default, it links to a separate page explaining why this functionality is disabled by default.
-On that page, select Set up Content-Security-Policy.
+On that page, select Set up now.
 Back on Manage Jenkins » Security, select the checkbox labeled Enforce Content Security Policy and save the configuration.

 Jenkins serves user-generated content from the same domain by default.
 The Content Security Policy for user generated files, like files in workspaces and archived artifacts does not prevent attackers able to define these files from using them as part of an XSS vulnerability on the classic Jenkins UI.
 Set up a Resource Root URL for more complete protection.